evronylab/HiDEF-seq/README.md

 ## Intro
 HiDEF-seq is a single-molecule sequencing method with single-molecule fidelity.
 This repository contains a pipeline for analysis of HiDEF-seq data.

-The latest HiDEF-seq v3 library preparation protocol (with random fragmentation and whole-genome coverage; link coming soon) and this HiDEF-seq v3 analysis pipeline are compatible with both PacBio Revio instruments (ccs consensus sequence data) and Sequel II instruments (subread sequence data).
+The latest HiDEF-seq v3 library preparation [protocol](https://dx.doi.org/10.17504/protocols.io.kxygxy9mwl8j/v3) (with random fragmentation and whole-genome coverage) and this HiDEF-seq v3 analysis pipeline are compatible with both PacBio Revio instruments (ccs consensus sequence data) and Sequel II instruments (subread sequence data).
 See the HiDEF-seq library preparation protocol for important settings required for sequencing on PacBio Revio instruments, without which the data cannot be analyzed.

 HiDEF-seq analysis also requires standard germline sequencing data for filtering germline variants, which should also be sequenced on PacBio Revio instruments (i.e., same platform as HiDEF-seq data) to minimize false-positive calls due to missed germline variants.
 Once PacBio sequencing costs drop further, the HiDEF-seq data could feasibly also be used as the germline sequencing data.